 ”Whoever loves father or mother more than me is not worthy of me, and whoever loves son or daughter more than me is not worthy of me.
 And whoever does not take his cross and follow me is not worthy of me.
 Whoever finds his life will lose it, and whoever loses his life for my sake will find it.”
 (Matthew 10:37–39)

-Jesus’ message does not follow man-made standards nor does it promise any earthly harmony and happiness.
+Jesus’ message does not follow man-made standards nor does it promise mere earthly harmony and happiness.
 His aim was not to bring about political or social peace.
 In contrast to other teachers of wisdom, he not only shows a new path of knowledge but asserts his divinity by claiming to be the highest authority, calling us to devote ourselves unconditionally to himself.